Let me help you with some frequently asked questions.

 Any voiceover recording used beyond the originally agreed usage (i.e. licence) would require written permission from me, and relevant rates would also apply.

-Sorry, no. I can only quote on a per-video basis and I’m sure you can understand that I’m not able to give away my work for unlimited, unknown uses for nothing in return.
+I’m sure you can understand that I’m not able to give away my voice for unlimited, unknown uses for nothing extra in return.

-My recordings remain my intellectual property – and typically, these recordings are licensed for use for agreed media with agreed durations:
+My recordings are my intellectual property and are typically licensed for use for agreed media and agreed durations:

 e.g. explainer video, company website only, 12 months.